How a direct relationship with your doctor leads to better care and lower costs

 In September 2019, Louis Brown, the executive director of the Christ Medicus Foundation, and Dr. Marguerite Duane, a direct primary care physician, spoke at a CMF sponsored panel titled Life Religious Liberty and the Survival of Catholic Health Care in Washington D.C.
 The event highlighted the future of health care, specifically Catholic health care, in the United States given the impending threats in the current political climate.

 During the panel, Dr. Duane spoke to why doctors from all religions and belief systems are leaving insurance companies for DPC.
 Dr. Duane emphasized that the spiritual and psychological elements of a person’s healing are essential to “the art of medicine.”
-Because insurance companies regulate the time a physician can spend with a patient, doctors are often unable to truly access the spiritual and psychological needs of a patient, which can be critical to physical healing.
+Because companies regulate the time a physician can spend with a patient, doctors are often unable to truly access the spiritual and psychological needs of a patient, which can be critical to physical healing.

 Direct Primary Care allows doctors to practice their “art” on their own terms and enables them to dictate how much time they spend with each of their patients.
 This extended time together strengthens the doctor-patient relationship, allowing the physician to address all aspects of the human person and totally care for their patients.
 DPC allows doctors to truly practice medicine to which they have dedicated years of study.
-They can decide the appropriate course of treatment for their patients freely, thanks to the absence of bureaucratic regulation put forth by insurance companies for the sake of profits.
+They can decide the appropriate course of treatment for their patients freely, thanks to the absence of bureaucratic regulation put forth by companies for the sake of profits.